What is AEO? Answer Engine Optimization Explained (2026)

 No. AEO will not replace SEO; it will change what SEO teams consider “complete.”

 Gartner predicted that traditional search engine volume would decline 25% by 2026 as users shift more queries to AI chatbots and virtual agents.
 Gartner That forecast points to channel redistribution, not channel extinction.
-Search still matters because answer engines need sources, and those sources are still often discovered, evaluated, and ranked through search infrastructure.
+Search still matters because answer engines need sources, and those sources are still discovered, evaluated, and ranked through search infrastructure.

 What changes is the visibility model.
-Instead of optimizing only for “Can we rank?” teams must also ask “Can we be extracted, trusted, and cited?”
-That is an additive discipline.
+Instead of asking only “Can we rank?” teams must also ask “Can we be extracted, trusted, and cited?”
+The winning approach is hybrid: SEO builds crawlable, authoritative pages, and AEO makes them modular, answer-first, and evidence-rich.

 GEO, AEO, and GSO: are they actually different?